-Students engage with a variety of texts for enjoyment.
-They interpret, create, evaluate, discuss and perform a wide range of literary texts in which the primary purpose is aesthetic, as well as texts designed to inform and persuade.
-These include various types of media texts, including newspapers, film and digital texts, fiction, non-fiction, poetry, dramatic performances and multimodal texts, with themes and issues involving levels of abstraction, higher order reasoning and intertextual references.
-Students develop a critical understanding of the contemporary media, and the differences between media texts.
+Students engage with a variety of texts in order to develop an appreciation of different styles, purposes and contexts.
+They interpret, create, evaluate, discuss and perform a wide range of literary texts that are designed to develop a breadth of knowledge in all aspects of language and literature.
+Students engage with various types of texts, including newspapers, film and digital texts, fiction, non-fiction, poetry, dramatic performances and multimodal texts, with themes and issues involving levels of abstraction, higher order reasoning and intertextual references.
+Students develop the ability to critically analyse all forms of texts.

-The range of literary texts comprises Australian literature, including the oral narrative traditions of Aboriginal and Torres Strait Islander peoples, as well as the contemporary literature of these two cultural groups, and classic and contemporary world literature, including texts from and about Asia.
+The range of literary texts comprises Australian literature, from both contemporary and indigenous texts.
 Literary texts that support and extend students in Years 9 and 10 as independent readers are drawn from a range of genres and involve complex, challenging and unpredictable plot sequences and hybrid structures that may serve multiple purposes.
-Students create a range of imaginative, informative and persuasive types of texts including narratives, procedures, performances, reports, discussions, literary analyses, transformations of texts and reviews.
+Students create a range of imaginative, informative and persuasive types of texts including narratives, performances, reports, discussions, literary analyses, transformations of texts and reviews.

-The Victorian Pathway certificate: Literacy - Year 10
+The Victorian Pathway Certificate: Literacy - Year 10